What is Six Sigma?

 Below are 10 powerful tools of Six Sigma:

 The DMAIC process helps in creating continuous improvement in your manufacturing methods by using data and measured objectives.
-Also, there is a process known as DMADV, which is used to develop a new process, products, or service whereas DMAIC which is useful for improving current processes.
+Also, there is a process known as DMADV, which is used to develop a new process, product, or service, whereas DMAIC which is useful for improving current processes.
 DMADV Stands for:

 The DMADV process helps in developing a high-quality product or service by creating an efficient process doing thorough analyses and using data.